reaper699/lisk-docs/BinaryInstall.md

 This tutorial describes how to install the Lisk using pre-built binary packages.

-To complete the installation, you will need to have `bash`, `wget` and `unzip` installed.
-The majority of operating systems have these installed by default.
+To complete the installation, you will need to have `bash`, `curl`, `wget` and `unzip` installed.
+The majority of operating systems have these installed by default, if not, please install them before continuing.

 ## 1. Select Platform